raku20041/openwrt-25.12.5-IEC62443-security-eval/README.md

 This project is primarily mapped to selected **IEC 62443-4-2** technical requirements.

-The testing and hardening activities evaluated in this report align with product cybersecurity practices required by the **EU Cyber Resilience Act (CRA)**, specifically:
+The testing and hardening activities documented in this report are relevant to product cybersecurity practices addressed by the **EU Cyber Resilience Act (CRA)**, particularly in the following areas:
 * **Authentication & Access Control**: Verifying secure default credentials and enforcing authentication controls.
 * **Secure Communications**: Preventing cleartext eavesdropping by enforcing encrypted transport channels.
 * **Attack Surface Reduction**: Auditing active services and maintaining a minimal exposed attack surface.